AreWeDreaming/ECRad_core/README.md

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

+Exceptions:

-ECRad contains modified versions of fitpack and odepack from the scipy python package.
-The corresponding license can be found in the respective folders.
+ECRad contains modified versions of fitpack and odepack from the scipy python package which falls under the [BSD license](https://www.scipy.org/scipylib/license.html).
+The corresponding license can be found in license folder.

+The source file quadratue.f90 is included in its unmodified form.
+It is published under the [GNU LGPL license](https://choosealicense.com/licenses/lgpl-3.0/mit/).
+The text of the license can be found in the license folder.